brendenchu/brendenchu/README.md

 React/Vue/Laravel
 -----------------

 Developing for the web since 2011.
-My current stack is what I call "JAMP" – embracing a modern Jamstack architectural approach on the frontend, while leveraging my legacy PHP experience to build the backend/middleware/API.
+My current stack is what I call "JAMP" – embracing a modern Jamstack architectural approach on the frontend, while leveraging my 10+ PHP experience to build the backend/middleware/API.
+I'm hoping that over time, I can pick up Go or Rust, and shift away from PHP.

 * 🌍  I'm based in Vancouver, Canada 🇨🇦
 * ✉️  You can contact me at [brenden@wavy.blue](mailto:brenden@wavy.blue)